 \subsection{Measurement Execution}

-For pinging measurements, \SystemName{}'s probes measure the RTT of packets.
-RTT is the sum of the time that packets take to go to the destination and come back to the source. \SystemName{} sends several packets and records their statistics, such as packet losses, RTT minimums, averages, and maximums.
+For ping measurements, the probes of \GlobalpingSystemName{} measure the RTT of packets.
+RTT is the sum of the time it takes for packets to reach the destination and return to the source. \GlobalpingSystemName{} sends several packets and records their statistics, including packet loss rates and minimum, average, and maximum RTT values.
 Probes can also perform traceroute measurements by sending a set of packets with incremented TTLs.
-Each router (hop) along the packet path reduces the value of TTL.
-Once each packet's TTL reaches zero, the router where the packet TTL becomes zero sends a message back to the originating probe.
-The message contains the router's information, such as its geographical location.
-Traceroute uses these messages to record the packet's path.
-In addition, \SystemName{} can perform HTTP requests to check the availability of a website along with the response times by issuing a GET or HEAD request against an identified URL. \SystemName{}'s HTTP requests can also track additional metrics such as time to DNS resolution and establishment of a TCP connection.
+Each router (hop) along the packet's path decrements the TTL.
+Once each packet's TTL reaches zero, the router where it reaches zero sends a message back to the originating probe.
+The message contains the router's information, including its geographic location.
+Traceroute uses these messages to record the path of the packet.
+In addition, \GlobalpingSystemName{} can check a website's availability and response times by issuing a GET or HEAD request to an identified URL. \GlobalpingSystemName{}'s HTTP requests can also track additional metrics, such as time to DNS resolution and TCP connection establishment.